 It pays to take mortgage interest deductions

 If you itemize, you can usually deduct the interest you pay on a mortgage for your main home or second home, but those deductions do come with restrictions.
-Let’s go over them together.
+Let’s go over them together, read on below.

 What counts as mortgage interest?

 Deductible mortgage interest is any interest that you pay on a loan that has been secure by a main home or second home that was used to buy, or add substantial improvements to your home.
 For tax years prior to 2018, the maximum amount of debt eligible for the deduction was $1 million.
 For tax years after 2017, the maximum amount of debt is limited to $750K.
 Mortgages that existed as of December 14, 2017 will continue to receive the same tax treatment as under the old rules.
 On top of that, for tax years prior to 2018, the interest paid on up to $100,000 of home equity debt was also deductible.
 These loans include the following:

 - A line of credit

 If the loan is not a secured debt on your home, it is considered a personal loan, and the interest you pay usually is not deductible.